Kremlin critic Navalny files lawsuit against Putin

-The suit cited a Reuters investigation which reported that Putin's son-in-law, Kirill Shamalov, is a major shareholder in petrochemicals producer Sibur, which received $1.75 billion in funding from Russia's National Wealth Fund at an unusually low interest rate last year.
+Putin's son-in-law, Kirill Shamalov, is a major shareholder in petrochemicals producer Sibur, which received $1.75 billion in funding from Russia's National Wealth Fund at an unusually low interest rate last year, according to a Reuters investigation.

 "Kirill Shamalov is the spouse of Putin's daughter.
 Putin giving money to a company where the beneficiary is his child's partner is a classic conflict of interest.
 Straight out of a textbook," Navalny wrote in a post on his blog.